 In Greek mythology, Nike, was a goddess who personified victory, also known as the Winged Goddess of Victory.
 The Roman equivalent was Victoria.

-Bouquet de la Contesse d'Edla c1873
+Bouquet de la Contesse d'Edla by Guerlain c1873

-Bouquet de la Contesse d'Edla by Guerlain: launched in 1873.
+Bouquet de la Contesse d'Edla by Guerlain was launched in 1873.
 Created by Pierre-François Pascal Guerlain.
 Composed especially for Elise Hensler, countess d’Edla, Queen of Portugal, based on the old castle of Cintra (Sintra), a favorite residence of the Portuguese Royal family, also known as the Castle of the Moors (Castelo dos Mouros).

 Bouquet de Marie Christine by Guerlain c1885